arras-energy/static-website/Liturature/index.md

 # Liturature and Reports

-Welcome to our diverse resource page, filled with curated literature, reports, and essential news articles.
-Discover valuable insights for research and stay informed on crucial developments!
+Welcome to our diverse resource page, filled with curated literature, reports, and essential news articles on Arras Energy.
+Discover valuable insights from top researchers and stay informed on crucial developments!

 ## Written Reports